Understanding Bankruptcy · · 20 min read

 • Any additional evidence that supports your claim, like statements from healthcare providers.

 4. Review Your Application: Before you submit, double-check all information for accuracy.
 Ensure that all required fields are filled out and that you’ve included all necessary documents.
 Common mistakes include missing signatures or incomplete medical records.
-As SSA representatives often say, "Many applicants overlook the importance of comprehensive documentation, which can lead to unnecessary delays."
+As SSA representatives often say, "Many applicants overlook the importance of , which can lead to unnecessary delays."

 5. Submit Your Request: Once everything is in order, submit your request through your chosen method.
 If applying online, follow the prompts to complete the submission.
 If you’re submitting by mail, send your request to the appropriate SSA office.